 Let’s lay politics aside for a moment, and just consider the Word of God.
 Politics, of course, is the backdrop to this article.
 A person cannot be completely apolitical, no matter how hard one tries, but political positions shift, evolve and change, while the Word of God is eternal.
 Therefore, we should put the Word of God first over our political inclinations.

-If you believe your Bible, the Word of God existed before God made the universe, and all of creation was made through the Word of God.
-(John 1:1-3) God spoke the entire universe into existence (Genesis 1) and made all things by His very command that are seen from what cannot be seen.
+The Word of God existed before God made the universe, and all of creation was made by the Word.
+(John 1:1-3) God spoke the entire universe into existence (Genesis 1) and made all things by that are seen from what cannot be seen His command.
 (Hebrews 11:3)

-Of course if you are a Christian, you believe that the Word of God became flesh.
-(John 1:14) The Word of God who became flesh is Jesus: God with us; God incarnate; God who became man.
+Of course if you are a Christian, you believe that the Word of God became flesh (John 1:14) in Jesus: God with us; God incarnate; God who became man.
 He proved himself by what he said, by the miracles he did, and by rising from the dead after he was tortured, crucified, and buried.

 The Word of God (at least some of it) is preserved in writing for us as it was spoken to and through people who heard God’s voice and responded in faith by preserving it.
 Jesus, Himself, quoted extensively from the books of what we call the Old Testament as authority for what he said and did.
 (Interestingly, he never quoted from apocryphal texts.)
+Jesus, who we believe was God who became man and who rose from the dead, treated those Old Testament writings with great deference – as the word of God.

 Jesus quoted Scripture often from Genesis to the Prophets.
 When Jesus was tempted by Satan in the wilderness, he quoted scripture, including Deuteronomy 8:3: “Man shall not live on bread alone, but on every word that comes from the mouth of God.”
-When Jesus began his ministry, his first public statement and description of his ministry according to Luke came from the prophet, Isaiah, which he told the listeners was fulfilled by him that day in their hearing (Luke 4:18-19):
+When Jesus began his ministry, his first public statement and the description of his ministry came from the prophet, Isaiah:

-After Jesus had risen from the dead, he explained how the Scriptures from Genesis through the Prophets were about him.
-(Luke 24:27).
-Jesus was both the Word of God through whom God made the universe, and he honored the word of God preserved in the Bible – calling it his daily bread.
-It defined his purpose; and it is all about him.
+After Jesus rose from the dead, he explained how the Scriptures from Genesis through the Prophets were about him.
+(Luke 24:27) Jesus was both the Word of God through whom God made the universe, and he honored the word of God preserved in the Bible – calling it his daily bread.
+It defined his purpose; and it informed who he was.

 With that set up, my theme today is the Prophets and what they said about how God’s people should act in the world, especially rulers who wield governmental influence and power.
 Our political views, how we conduct ourselves in politics, and who we champion as our rulers should be informed and driven by God’s Word.